UMAprotocol/UMIPs/Implementations/pooltogether-tvl.md

 Without DeFiLlama:

-***Note:** This implementation was designed under the assumption that the DeFiLlama TVL calculation continues to be made at the end of the day (midnight UTC).
+***Note:** This implementation was designed under the assumption that the DeFiLlama TVL calculation continues to be made at the end of the day (24:00 UTC).
 Please confirm DeFiLlama has not made any changes to their methodology when using this implementation.*

 The below subgraph urls are used to return the prize pool and underlying collateral token addresses for each active network.
 Please note, there may be multiple subgraphs for different versions of deployed prize pool contracts.